Tainmere/advent_of_code_2025/day_1/notes.md

     - puzzle input has high values like `R986` & `R573`
   - what if it ends at 0

-running solution takes ~4.5 s
+running solution takes ~4.5 ms